 - Applications should include a cover letter addressing the key points noted under the ideal candidate profile above, along with a copy of the candidate's resume.

-- The closing date for applications is 5pm Monday 1 June and can be made via the General Manager and should be in Microsoft Word or .pdf format.
+- Applications can be made via the General Manager and should be in Microsoft Word or .pdf format.